jcowey/P3/OJS/change_published_file.md

 Immediately below this you will see two words `Workflow` and `Publication`.
 You must click on `Publication`.

 Below the word `Publication` which is now highlighted with a white background, you will see `Status: Published`.
+To the right of this you will see in red letters the word `Unpublish`.

+You must click on `Unpublish`.

+Now go to the section marked `Galleys` and click on it.